Jenna Elfman

-Jenna Elfman (née Butala, born September 30, 1971) is an American actress.
+Jenna Elfman (born Jennifer Mary Butala, September 30, 1971) is an American actress.
 She is best known for her leading role as Dharma on the ABC sitcom Dharma & Greg (1997–2002), for which she received the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 1999, and three nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
-After making her film debut in Grosse Pointe Blank (1997), she has appeared in Krippendorf's Tribe (1998), Dr. Dolittle (1998), EDtv (1999), Keeping the Faith (2000), Town & Country (2001), Looney Tunes: Back in Action (2003), Clifford's Really Big Movie (2004), and Big Stone Gap (2014).
+After making her film debut in Grosse Pointe Blank (1997), she appeared in Krippendorf's Tribe (1998), Dr. Dolittle (1998), EDtv (1999), Keeping the Faith (2000), Town & Country (2001), Looney Tunes: Back in Action (2003), Clifford's Really Big Movie (2004), and Big Stone Gap (2014).

-Elfman has also played leading roles on other television comedies, including Courting Alex (2006), Accidentally on Purpose (2009–2010), 1600 Penn (2012–2013), Growing Up Fisher (2014), and Imaginary Mary (2017).
-She also had a recurring role on the FX legal drama Damages in 2012, and has been a series regular on the AMC horror drama series Fear the Walking Dead (2018–2023).
+Elfman has also played leading roles in other television comedies, including Courting Alex (2006), Accidentally on Purpose (2009–2010), 1600 Penn (2012–2013), Growing Up Fisher (2014), and Imaginary Mary (2017).
+She had a recurring role in the FX legal drama Damages in 2012, and has been a series regular on the AMC horror drama series Fear the Walking Dead (2018–2023).

 Early life

-Elfman's paternal uncle is Tony Butala, lead singer of the American vocal trio The Lettermen since 1958.
-She is of Croatian ancestry on her father's side and was raised Roman Catholic.

-Elfman attended high school at St. Genevieve High School in the San Fernando Valley for a year, before eventually graduating at the Los Angeles County High School for the Arts; she then attended college at California State University, Northridge (CSUN).
-She studied at the Westside School of Ballet, receiving a full scholarship.
+Jenna Elfman was born Jennifer Mary Butala on September 30, 1971 in Northridge, California.
+Her father Richard was of Croatian ancestry and was an executive for Hughes Aircraft, while her mother Susan was a homemaker.
+Elfman was raised Roman Catholic.
+Her paternal uncle is Tony Butala, who was the lead singer of the American vocal trio The Lettermen.
+She attended St. Genevieve High School in the San Fernando Valley for a year, before eventually graduating from Los Angeles County High School for the Arts.
+She has also attended California State University, Northridge (CSUN) and Westside School of Ballet.